<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 Through regular mindfulness practices, such as reflection, journaling, bias recognition exercises, or simply pausing before decision-making, leaders can interrupt the automatic mental pathways that reinforce biased behaviour.
 So what can you do in your leadership development journey?

 • Disrupt patterns in real-time.
-Speak last in meetings, call in (not out) biased behaviour and swap “this is how we’ve always done it” for “is this still serving us?”.
+Speak last in meetings, call in (not out) biased behaviour and ask “is this still serving us?”.
 Over time, fairer, more inclusive thinking becomes instinctive.

 Building a Bias-Resistant Culture

 Lasting change doesn’t happen through good intentions alone, it takes systems built to challenge bias in action.
-Leaders can drive this transformation by creating bias-aware structures that help leaders learn, reflect and adapt.
 Scenario-based learning is a powerful tool that immerses managers in real-world situations so they can spot and address bias in the moment, not just in theory.
 For a meaningful 1-Degree shift, pair this with continuous feedback loops.
 When teams feel safe to speak up, you foster a culture where accountability flows both ways.
 And it matters as 39% of UK employees say the bias they experience comes directly from senior leadership.
 To lead inclusively, leaders must commit to listening, learning and evolving constantly.

 🎧 To go deeper, listen to our 3 Lessons from Breakthrough Leaders podcast episode with Jamie Bechtel.
 She shares her powerful insights into how leaders can move beyond awareness into action - and how to create cultures where every voice counts.